 Part of our clumsiness is that we don't always speak someone else's love language.
 Dr. Gary Chapman, author of a deeply significant book, The Five Love Languages, believes all of us interpret love in one of basically five languages.
 He lists them as physical touch, acts of kindness, gift-giving, affirming words, and quality time.
-(If you don't have Dr. Chapman's book, skip lunch and go buy it).
+(If you don't have Dr. Chapman's book, I strongly suggest you skip lunch today and go buy it).
 Fifty months on the best seller list, Dr. Chapman's book has helped millions of people express their love in ways that can be received.